 There is little doubt from my meetings with brides and grooms, past and present, that this picture is the one people most recall from the online gallery and whilst I would never presume to platform my work alongside the photographic greatness of Robert Capa, it is certainly a photograph made and inspired by his words; ‘If your pictures aren’t good enough, you’re not close enough.’

 As a child, I banqueted on a feast of exceptionally charming children’s television classics which included Bagpuss, The Clangers and Ivor the Engine.
-Oliver Postgate created these beautiful works of televisual art where the animation had a glorious simple staccato nature.
-I’d been waiting for a Photofilm within which I could emulate the style of Postgate’s mastery.
+Oliver Postgate created these beautiful works of televisual art where the animation had a simple staccato nature.
+I’d been waiting for a Photofilm within which I could emulate the style of Postgate’s animating.
 A picture that was flown 6,000 miles eventually brought that opportunity.